Gugonunes/Codewars/README.md

 # Codewars (https://www.codewars.com/)

-Repositório para estudos e revisões gerais utilizando o site Codewars.
+Repo for study and general reviews using the website Codewars.

-Será utilizado para estudar Python, C, SQL e JavaScript.
+Languages that i'll use: Python, C, SQL and JavaScript.
+But the focous is Python